MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-overview.md

 # Configuration file

 The Data API Builder configuration file provides a structured and comprehensive approach to setting up your API, detailing everything from environmental variables to entity-specific configurations.
-This JSON-formatted document begins with a `$schema` property for validation purposes, guiding through various sections including `data-source` which establishes the connection to your backend database.
+This JSON-formatted document begins with a `$schema` property.
+This validates the document.

-By specifying the `database-type` and `connection-string`, it ensures seamless integration with a variety of database systems, from Azure SQL DB to Cosmos DB NoSQL API, making it a cornerstone for developers to customize and leverage the Data API Builder's capabilities efficiently.
+The properties `database-type` and `connection-string` ensure seamless integration with database systems, from Azure SQL Database to Cosmos DB NoSQL API.

 ## Syntax overview